 Geared to Working Professionals

 To meet the busy schedules of working lawyers and accountants, classes are offered on weekday evenings.
-Moreover, students can take certain classes online in real time -- which allows them to participate in discussions with professors and fellow students -- or they can access recordings of classes.
+Moreover, students can take classes online in real time -- which allows them to participate in discussions with professors and fellow students -- or they can access recordings of classes, or attend in person.
 Students generally take one or two classes per semester and can complete either degree on a part-time basis in two to three academic years.
 Regular attendance and active class participation are essential to success in the program.

 Tuition and Other Charges